eleflow/nutch-aws/README.md

 ## Getting Started
 ### Get a Amazon Linux AMI Instance running on EC2
 The first step to get one machine set up with the basic tools and configuration.
-I find that the simplest thing to do is to launch a t1.micro EC2 instance [Amazon Linux AMI](http://aws.amazon.com/amazon-linux-ami/) as it comes with most of the tools I need ([ami-cli](http://aws.amazon.com/cli/) among them), it is very easy to replicate and very unexpensive. (hint:The Amazon Linux AMI is the first choice in the Quick Start tab at the web based "Classic Wizard" EC2 launcher.)
+I find that the simplest thing to do is to launch a t1.micro EC2 instance [Amazon Linux AMI](http://aws.amazon.com/amazon-linux-ami/) as it comes with most of the tools I need ([ami-cli](http://aws.amazon.com/cli/) among them), it is very easy to replicate and very unexpensive.
+I won't cover this step here as it is well documented on the web. (hint:The Amazon Linux AMI is the first choice in the Quick Start tab at the web based "Classic Wizard" EC2 launcher.)
 Make sure you have security rights to ssh to this machine.

 ### Configuration
 1. ssh to the Amazon Linux AMI instance, create a working folder, e.g., ~/nutch-aws, we will refer to it as NUTCH\_AWS\_HOME from now on.